-With current temperatures hovering a few degrees below zero, many residents from Luxembourg’s sizable Nordic population are celebrating the weather as comfortable and even warm.
+With current temperatures hovering around zero, many residents from Luxembourg’s sizable Nordic population are celebrating the weather as comfortable and even warm.

 Teija Jalovaara, who comes from central Finland, says: “That’s one of the reasons I took a job here, for these mild winters that could be mistaken for a spring day where I’m from.”